 - IMDb: 6.0

-- Available: Google play
+- Available: Google Play

 The Dark Half is a 1993 American horror movie adaptation of Stephen King’s novella of a similar name.
-Thad Beaumont is a writer and recouping drunkard behavior who resides in the village the plot is mainly focused on when he tries to utilize the pen inscription under which he’s jotted down some of his schlockier, more outstanding novels; a journalist’s dark side epitomizes itself in individual in the form of the derivative danged, unborn children who are twin.
+Thad Beaumont is a writer recouping drunkard behavior who resides in the village the plot is mainly focused on when he tries to utilize the pen inscription under which he’s jotted down some of his schlockier, more outstanding novels; a journalist’s dark side epitomizes itself in individual in the form of the derivative danged, unborn children who are twin.

 The deceased, tremendous George Romero’s movie of King’s surprisingly personal story was sad, not a blow.
 But horror mythology was still the excellent director for this equipment, thanks to his capacity to balance humor, tension, and personality.
-The finding is one of King adaptations’ additional moving, as Timothy Hutton’s persecuted family-man writer does debate while withstanding the attraction to capitulate to his monsters completely.
+The finding is one of King’s adaptations’ additional moving, as Timothy Hutton’s persecuted family-man writer does debate while withstanding the attraction to capitulate to his monsters completely.
 It’s vastly underestimated.

-16. The Shawshank Redemption (1994)
+20. The Shawshank Redemption (1994)

 - Director: Rita Hayworth